softwaresaved/international-survey/README.md

 ## Published results

-The results are published in two forms.
+The results will be published in two forms.
 Currently, only the "Narrative" version is published.
 This is a Jupyter notebook with charts and a short narrative describing the results.
 The "Data" will soon be available in the form of a csv of the survey data.

 |Country |2016 |2017 |
 |  :-:       |  :-:   |  :-: